-- ▲ For passing a candidate shall have to secure at least 40% marks in each course (Theory and Practical separately). - ▲ No division shall be awarded in Semesters I to III. - ▲ Whenever a candidate appears for a due paper examination, she will do so according to the syllabus in - A candidate not appearing in any examination/absent in any paper of term end Semester shall be considered as having DUE in those papers. - ▲ The candidates are required to opt anyone paper from 305(A)/305(B) in semester III and from papers 405(A)/405(B) in semester IV. - ▲ For DSE papers ENGM 305(B) and ENGM 405(B) will be taught, provided, there should be 50%+1 student opting for it.
+- > For passing a candidate shall have to secure at least 40% marks in each course (Theory and Practical separately). - > No division shall be awarded in Semesters I to III. - > Whenever a candidate appears for a due paper examination, she will do so according to the syllabus in force. - > A candidate not appearing in any examination/absent in any paper of term end Semester shall be considered as having DUE in those papers.